pre-srfi/hyperserver/README.md

 1. The HTTP code 200,

-2. The bytevector of the content of the file,
+2. A binary port with the content of the file,

 3. A string denoting the mimetype of the file (possibly based on the filename extension).